rajeshkr2016/i2cssh/README.md

-# i2cssh -  integrated with Keychain Access, updated for autologin to hosts using passsword from Keychain Access.
+# i2cssh -  integrated with Keychain Access, updated for autologin to hosts using password from Keychain Access.

 i2cssh is a csshX (http://code.google.com/p/csshx/) like tool for connecting over ssh to multiple machines.
 But instead of creating separate windows and having a master window for input, i2cssh uses iterm2 split panes and "Send input to all sessions" (cmd-shift-i) to send commands